Italy Weather in February

 Yes.
 There are numerous reasons to visit Italy in February.
 First off, it is the tail end of the ski season and an excellent time for winter sports.

 There is fantastic skiing, snowboarding and snow trekking in both the Alps and the Dolomites.
-As it is now term time, the school holiday season is over, and the slopes are far less crowded than in December.
+As it is now term time, the school vacation season is over, and the slopes are far less crowded than in December.

 Italy is also home to St Valentine and some will make the pilgrimage to his birthplace at Terni on February 14.
 You are better off visiting his personal basilica at San Valentino, a village 2km to the southwest, where he is now entombed.